annplaksin/libmei/README.md

 ```
 python tools/parseschema2.py mei-all.xml -l csharp
 ```
-I've tested the script with Python 2.7.
+I've tested the script with Python 3.7.
 Also, within the `c-sharp` directory a `tools.sln` is provided to use the Python script with Visual Studio.

 After running the script, replace the `atts` and `elements` folders in `c-sharp\libmei\libmei` with the folders in the output.
-It could be necessary to remove the content of the folders within the project and add them again.
+It will be necessary to remove the content of the folders within the project and add them again.